-While there may be plenty of things to do in Belgrade as it is, you should definitely also take the time to explore some other places in Serbia when visiting the country.
-Even if you just go to try the great Serban food.
+While there are plenty of things to do in Belgrade, you should definitely also take the time to explore some other places in Serbia when visiting the country.
+Here is a list of the best day trips from Belgrade, Serbia.

-As the capital city, Belgrade is the nation’s premier tourist destination and a great home base for exploring the country as the capital city.
-It’s the hub of commerce, arts, culture and so on.
-That all, of course, makes the city quite a busy place.
-So, if you’d like to escape the big city, you can go on one of these day trips from Belgrade.
+Belgrade is the nation’s premier tourist destination and a great home base for exploring the country as the capital city.
+It’s the hub of commerce, arts, culture, etc. That all, of course, makes the city quite a busy place.
+So, if you’d like to escape the big bustling city, you can go on one of these day trips from Belgrade.

-Serbia is not that big a country and you can get pretty much anywhere in the country from Belgrade within just a few hours’ drive.
-In fact, most of the day trips from Belgrade below are less than two hours by car from the capital.
+Serbia is not that big a country, and you can get pretty much anywhere in the country from Belgrade within just a few hours’ drive.
+Most day trips from Belgrade below are less than two hours by car from the capital.
 Easy-peasy!
 It’s time to rent a car and hit the road with this list of great ideas!

-Undoubtedly one of the most popular destinations outside of Belgrade, Fruška Gora National Park is named after Fruška Gora, a mountain that used to be an island in the ancient Pannonian Sea.
-The mountain is the park’s centerpiece, but there’s much more to it than that.
+Undoubtedly, one of Belgrade’s most popular destinations, Fruška Gora National Park, is named after Fruška Gora.
+The mountain is the park’s centerpiece, but there’s much more to it.
+This mountain used to be an island in the ancient Pannonian Sea.

 This gorgeous area in northern Serbia is characterized by everything from rolling meadows and vineyards to waterfalls and natural hot springs.
 On top of that, there are also more than a dozen centuries-old monasteries.
 Serbia’s oldest national park should be among your first options if you want to leave the busy city behind and get back to nature.

-The imposing Golubac Fortress, dating from the 14th century, is one of Serbia’s greatest historic structures.
+The imposing Golubac Fortress, dating from the 14th century, is one of Serbia’s most remarkable historic structures.
 It lies on the banks of the Danube River in northeastern Serbia and on the border with Romania.

 Its strategic location, the very spot where the river is at its most powerful as it squeezes through a majestic gorge in the Carpathian Mountains, known as the Iron Gates of the Danube, has made it a much-desired stronghold over the centuries.